awsdocs/amazon-redshift-developer-guide/doc_source/r_STV_SESSIONS.md

 (3 rows)
 ```

-The user name prefixed with IAMA indicates that the user signed on using federated single sign\-on \(SSO\)\.
+The user name prefixed with IAMA indicates that the user signed on using federated single sign\-on\.
 For more information, see [Using IAM authentication to generate database user credentials](https://docs.aws.amazon.com/redshift/latest/mgmt/generating-user-credentials.html)\.